 Announcement: At the age of 72, I’ve felt for a long time that I needed to pass this joyful business, this stroke of luck, to a younger person.
 But let me say at the outset of this paragraph, I’m not retiring!
 Well, not yet.
 I thought I’d wait until I got old!
 Anyway, this ‘younger person’ is my friend and colleague, Jacob Erwin.
 Jacob has all the enthusiasm and all the skill to take these tuning hammers to another level.
 I think most of you will know Jacob as part of the best piano rebuilding teams in the country, Erwin’s Piano Restoration.
 So I’m happy to introduce some of Jacob’s work on this page.
 Please look at the first two tuning hammers on this page, and you will understand how fortunate I feel to have him on my team.

 Important news: I’m happy to tell you that I’m introducing a new enhancement to my tuning hammers … Itoshin tips!
 Itoshin in a premium tuning tip from Japan that provides incredible tip-to-pin fit.
-For an additional $30.00 on your purchase of a Faulk tuning hammer, you can now have the best tip on the market.
-Once you use it, you’ll see why I’m so enthusiastic about the Itoshin.
+From this point on, all my tuning hammers will be equipped with Itoshin tips.

 Sindora Burl CF-TR